SeppiaBrilla/University-notes/Combinatorial Decision Making and Optimization/Duality.md

-Every problem formulated in [[linear programming]] and, more in general, [[Operations research]] has a "dual": a problem with the same optimal value that focus more on evaluation of resoruces rather than allocation.
+Every problem formulated in [[linear programming]] and, more in general, [[Operations research]] has a "dual": a problem with the same optimal value that focus more on evaluation of resources rather than allocation.
 We can formulate the dual problem as follows: let $P:\max(cs) \; s.t. \; Ax = b, \; x \geq 0$, the dual of P is: $D(P): \min(by) \; s.t. \; A^T y \geq c, \; y \in \mathbb{R}^m$ with
 - a variable $y_i$ for each constraint $\sum_{j=1}^n a_{i,j}x_j = b_i, \; i = 1,\dots,m$ of P